 QuakeSim is distributed and heterogeneous because of the many different data products and numerous different applications.
-Decomposing QuakeSim into its different parts, strategically using cloud resources where necessary, and using other resources as practical result greater efficiency.
+Decomposing QuakeSim into its different parts, strategically using cloud resources where necessary, and using other resources as practical result in greater efficiency.
 In cases where data volumes are large, such as InSAR, it is important to ensure that model applications reside close to the data products to reduce latency from bandwidth limitations.
 Alternatively data products can be connected to applications through high bandwidth pathways.

 Earthquakes are the result of complex solid Earth processes.
 Plate tectonics drive motion of the Earth’s crust, accumulating deformation primarily along plate boundaries.
 Strain stored as elastic energy is released in earthquakes along faults.
-These processes occur on scales of milliseconds to millions of years, and from microns to global.
+These processes occur on scales of milliseconds to millions of years, and from microns to global scales.
 Crustal deformation data products derived from GPS and interferometric synthetic aperture radar (InSAR) observations enable an understanding of the cycle of strain accumulation and release.
 Geological and seismic data complement the spaceborne observations.
 Various domain experts study aspects of these processes using experimental, theoretical, modeling, or statistical tools.
 Over the last decade, in part due to the advent of new computational methods, there has been an increasing focus on mining and integrating the heterogeneous data products into complex models of solid Earth processes.

 QuakeSim focuses on the cycle of strain accumulation and release that is well addressed by geodetic imaging data and related model applications.
 Coseismic offset is the slip that occurs during an earthquake.
 Postseismic deformation is continued motion that occurs following an earthquake and deviates from the long-term slip rate.
 Postseismic deformation is usually some combination of afterslip, relaxation, or poroelastic rebound.
 Interseismic strain accumulation occurs as a result of plate tectonic motion.
 QuakeSim addresses the size and location of events, coseismic offsets associated with the earthquakes, and the time varying displacements that occur throughout the earthquake cycle.
 Seismicity and geology yield information on size and location of events.
 GPS provides position time series.
 Interferometric synthetic aperture radar from airborne and spaceborne platforms provide images of displacement.
 All data sources provide information on geometry of faults and time varying slip.